MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex2_sensitive_information_types.md

 1. You should still be logged into Client 1 VM (SC-401-CL1) as the **SC-401-CL1\admin** account.

 1. In **Microsoft Edge**, navigate to **`https://purview.microsoft.com`** and log into the Microsoft Purview portal as `JoniS@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant prefix provided by your lab hosting provider).
-Joni's password was set in a previous exercise.
+User account passwords are provided by your lab hosting provider.

 1. On the left sidebar, select **Solutions** then select **Information Protection**.